Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Improved Hyperparameter Initialization Schemes for Optimizers

 It is worth noting that there can be instances where there is no loss catapult at initialization.
 In our experiments, this only occurs for Transformers trained using SGD.
 In such scenarios, the prescribed approach is not applicable and one can resort to heuristics, such as setting the initial learning rate to a fraction of the maximum stable learning rate, such as $\eta_{\text{init}} = \nicefrac{\eta_{\text{trgt}}}{10}$.

-\subsection{GI-Adam: Improving Adam by Initializing The Second Moment using Gradients}
+\textbf{GI-Adam: Improving Adam by Initializing The Second Moment using Gradients}

 In \Cref{section:warmup_mechanisms_adam}, we observed that the pre-conditioned sharpness for Adam starts at a high value, even for low sharpness initializations like $\mu$P, and can lead to training failures at large learning rates.
 We propose Gradient Initialized Adam (GI-Adam), which initializes the second moment using the gradient squared, $\bm{v}_0 = \bm{g}_0^2$.
 In \Cref{appendix:automated_warmup}, we show that a bias correction is not required when the second moment is initialized using the gradients.
 As a result, GI-Adam can be viewed as standard Adam with an automated warmup given by $\eta_t = \eta_{\text{trgt}} \sqrt{1 - \beta_2^t}$.
-It would be interesting to explore a wider space of initializations for Adam, such as $v_0 = a \bm{g}_0^2$, with $a \geq 1$.

 This simple trick reduces the initial pre-conditioned sharpness by around two orders of magnitude (more precisely by a factor of $\sqrt{1-\beta_2}$) at initialization, preventing large catapults, as illustrated in \Cref{fig:mechanisms_fcns_mse_grads_adam_B5000_cifar10} (c.f. \Cref{fig:mechanisms_fcns_mse_adam_B5000_cifar10}(d-f)).
 Moreover, it consistently shows improvement over standard Adam across datasets and prevents training failures by pushing the training failure boundary to higher $\eta_{\text{trgt}}$, as shown in \Cref{fig:phase_diagrams_warmup_adam}(b).
 We provide additional results for different datasets in \Cref{appendix:phase_diagrams_grads_adam}.
+In \Cref{appendix:radam}, we show that GI-Adam consistently performs on par or better than RAdam \cite{Liu2020On} while offering a simple modification to Adam.

 To further assess that the primary cause of instability during early training is the large pre-conditioned sharpness, we randomly initialize $\bm{v}_0$ but with the same norm as the gradients at initialization.
 Like GI-Adam, this also results in improved performance as shown in \Cref{appendix:random_adam}.